Andrea Arrigoni (serial killer): Shootout and death

-On the night between February 20 and 21, Arrigoni traveled to Verona, ostensibly to visit his girlfriend, but instead went to a known red-light district to pick up a prostitute.
-He picked up 30-year-old Galina Shafranek, a Ukrainian by nationality, and then drove her to another part of town.
-The pair eventually got into a violent altercation that was reported to the police.
+On 20 February, Arrigoni travelled to Verona, ostensibly to visit his girlfriend, but instead went to a known red-light district to pick up a prostitute.
+He picked up 30-year-old Ukrainian Galina Shafranek and drove her to another part of town.
+The pair eventually got into a violent altercation that was notified to the police.

-As a result, a team of carabinieri was dispatched to arrest Arrigoni, but by the time they arrived, he had already shot Shafranek in the neck with his pistol.
-When he noticed the carabinieri approaching, Arrigoni opened fire on them, killing 36-year-old Davide Turazza and 26-year-old Giuseppe Cimarrusti in the process.
-The remaining officers returned fire, fatally striking Arrigoni and killing him on the spot.
-The gravely injured Shafranek was driven to a local hospital, but succumbed to her injuries before medical aid could be applied to her.
+In response two police officers were dispatched to arrest Arrigoni, but by the time they arrived, he had already shot Shafranek in the neck with his pistol.
+When he noticed the officers approaching, Arrigoni opened fire on them, fatally wounding 36-year-old Davide Turazza and 26-year-old Giuseppe Cimarrusti.
+The officers, though wounded, were able to return fire, killing Arrigoni.
+The gravely injured Shafranek was taken to a hospital, but succumbed to her injuries.

 Investigation

 In the aftermath of the shootout, local authorities raided Arrigoni's apartment and office in search of anything that could provide a motive for the attack.
 During the search, they recovered ammunition for a Beretta using 6.35 mm rounds and handed it over to the forensic team for analysis.
 To their surprise, it was revealed to be the murder weapon used to kill Giegji several months prior.

 This revelation led the local police department to officially label him a serial killer, as well as prompting them to investigate whether he could be responsible for other unsolved murders committed around Italy.
 At some point it was suggested that Arrigoni might have been the perpetrator of the Piazzale Dateo murders, an unsolved triple murder committed in Milan on December 31, 1999.
-The victims in that case - 29-year-old Brazilian transvestite Paulo Barboza dos Santos, his 51-year-old friend Pierfranco Talgati and 27-year-old Sri Lankan passer-by Clement Wattoru Tantirige - were all shot with a weapon using 9×21mm rounds used by law enforcement.
+The victims in that case - 29-year-old Brazilian transvestite Paulo Barboza dos Santos, his 51-year-old "friend" Pierfranco Talgati and 27-year-old Sri Lankan passer-by Clement Wattoru Tantirige - were all shot with a weapon using 9×21mm rounds used by law enforcement.
 In addition, it was determined that the killer had committed various thefts and robberies using a stolen black Porsche that was later found burned down.
 As of February 2023, the crime remains unsolved and it is unclear if Arrigoni has been eliminated as a suspect.